-Marquise diamonds feature a unique eye-like shape that gives them one of the largest surface areas of any diamond shape.
-This article will discuss things you need to look out for when purchasing a marquise shaped engagement ring, and the pros-and-cons of a marquise shaped engagement ring.
+Marquise moissanites or diamonds feature a unique eye-like shape that gives them one of the largest surface areas of any diamond shape.
+This article will discuss things you need to look out for when purchasing a marquise-shaped engagement ring, and the pros-and-cons of a marquise-shaped engagement ring.

 What to look for in a marquise shaped engagement ring